People with anxiety-related issues can often benefit from having a specially-trained service dog.

 - Labrador retrievers

-Having a service dog can provide a range of benefits to those with anxiety.
-But it is not always easy to get a service dog, and people must adhere to some strict criteria.
+Having a service dog can provide many benefits to those with anxiety.
+But getting a service dog is not always easy, and people must adhere to some strict criteria.

 Those who wish to get a psychiatric service dog should speak with a licensed mental health professional to see if a service dog would be appropriate for them.